reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 ## An Example Report Template

-It's is probably easier to work through an example report in the first instance.
-The following report is a markdown report but in theory you can use the templates for any text-based output format.
+It's probably easier to work through an example report in the first instance.
+The following report is a markdown report, but in theory you can use the templates for any text-based output format.

 ```
 # Reliably Simple SLO Report